shanujaiswal/Practice_Project/JS notes.md

 # Splice method
 --> The splice method in JavaScript is an array method used to add, remove, or replace elements in an array.
 --> It modifies the original array and optionally returns the removed elements as a new array.

-# Sets
---> It is iterable ,
---> used to store data , of any type, whether primitive values or object references.
---> Unique items only (no duplicate allowed)
---> It also have its own methods
---> No index based access
---> Order is not guaranteed